100% Guaranteed Secure Shopping

 We’re cataloged in that category, and are now becoming an important part of the skin care industry.
 Now what does that mean as far as caring for your beautiful black skin is concerned?

-When a market is deemed as coming to the forefront of an industry, on one hand it’s a good thing because that means your skin has become important to the industry as a whole.
+When a market is deemed as coming to the forefront of an industry, on one hand it’s a good thing.
+Why?
+Because that means your skin has become important to the industry as a whole.

-But on the other hand, how important is it and what’s being produced, created and introduced in order to treat your skin?
-As with anything there are companies that will throw something out real fast and say this is for the African American market, the ethnic market and it will have ingredients that are not good for you.
+But on the other hand, how important is i?
+What’s being produced, created and introduced in order to treat your skin?
+As with anything there are companies that will throw something out real fast.
+They'll say this is for the African American market, the ethnic market and it will have ingredients that are not good for you.

 Understand that your melanin is your gift and your challenge.
 Melanin plays a key role in protecting your skin from the penetration of UV rays, which comes from the sun.

 The darker your skin, the less penetration and the lower the incidents of skin cancer.
 The number of pigment producing cells called melanocytes is equal no matter the skin color.
 The difference is in the structure and the function of the skin itself.

 In order to produce melanin in your skin, 2 components have to be there.
 One is an enzyme, which is tyrosinase and the other is amino acid tyrosine.
 When these 2 components go through a conversion process, melanin is produced.

 Now, for you, when you’re using products to treat your skin, you want to make sure that they’re not abrasive.
 You also want to make sure they're no irritants.
 Irritants can create or enhance a condition that already exist.

 When products are thrown at you, this is often what happens.
 Especially when they’re being put under the label of "black skin" or "African American skin".